|Date Guideline Took Effect||29 August 2018|

 To outline the processes governing postgraduate degree programmes that are jointly taught or supervised through collaboration with a designated New Zealand or international partner university and lead to one degree.
 A separate policy exists for cotutelle arrangements, which refer to graduate research degrees that are jointly-taught but lead to the award of two degree certificates – one for each institution.

 - The candidate studies in more than one institution and receives one degree that is jointly-taught or jointly-supervised between the institutions.
 Normally the arrangement involves two institutions, but in exceptional cases, more than two institutions could be involved.
-The candidate must meet the jointly agreed upon criteria to be awarded the degree.
-Note that in some jurisdictions this arrangement can be termed a “joint PhD (or Master’s) degree” or a “double-badged degree”.
+The candidate must meet the jointly agreed-upon criteria to be awarded the degree.
+Note that in some jurisdictions this arrangement can be termed a “joint PhD (or master’s) degree” or a “double-badged degree”.